 Perhaps one of Bali’s most iconic places, and most seen on social media, are the stunning rice fields of Bali.
 You don’t have to go far, it seems the rice fields are simply everywhere, but some are more stunning then others.
 If you are looking for the most beautiful rice fields in Bali, don’t look further, you have found them.
 The Tegalalang Rice Terraces are one of the must things to do in Ubud, perhaps even in Bali, and trust me you won’t be disappointed.
 While I had seen hundreds of photos of the rice terraces pass by on Instagram, none managed to capture the true beauty and immensity of the Tegalalang Rice Terraces.
 And to make it a bit easier for you we have written a complete guide to the Tegalalang Rice Terraces for you!

-How to get to the Tegalalang Rice Terraces
+How to get to the Tegalalang Rice Terrace from Ubud

-Option 1 – take a taxi.
-Renting a taxi for half or a whole day is fairly normal in Bali, and it is a great way to see multiple sights at once without worrying about transportation.
+Hire a driver: Renting a taxi for half or a whole day is fairly normal in Bali, and it is a great way to see multiple sights at once without worrying about transportation.
 You can book them a day in advance at some of the agencies you will find on the streets of Ubud, or often your hotel or guesthouse will also be able to assist you further.
 However, if you prefer to plan everything in advance you might want to look into online services like Klook where you will be able the book tours and drivers with the click of a button!
 This way you will be able to know the cost upfront, and read the reviews to find the perfect tour for you.

 Expected cost: the price of renting a motorbike depends on the amount of cc’s and days of renting.
 For example, we rented a 150cc motorbike for 4 weeks and paid 55K IDR per day.